hurchalla/factoring/README.md

 ## Design Goals

-The main goal of P-Rho was to create correct routines with the ideal performance when factoring and primality checking native integer types.
-Though the library accepts types up to 128 bit, you should be aware that other algorithms (e.g. [ECM](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization)) are more suitable for values high above (1<<64).
+The main goal of P-Rho was to create correct routines with the best possible performance for factoring and primality checking native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types).
+For flexibility the library also accepts types up to 128 bit (e.g. __int128_t and __uint128_t extensions).

+A secondary goal was to find improvements to the [algorithms](#algorithms).

-A secondary goal was to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).
+A final goal was to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).

 ## Requirements